o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/defect-reporter-cgp.md

 1. When you run the DefectReporterSample level, the default values that you chose appear in the custom fields section of the report editor\.
 ![\[Default values in the defect report editor\]](/images/userguide/cloud_canvas/cloud-canvas-cloud-gem-defect-reporter-cgp-custom-data-fields-default-values-sample1.png)![\[Default values in the defect report editor\]](/images/userguide/cloud_canvas/cloud-canvas-cloud-gem-defect-reporter-cgp-custom-data-fields-default-values-sample2.png)![\[Default values in the defect report editor\]](/images/userguide/cloud_canvas/cloud-canvas-cloud-gem-defect-reporter-cgp-custom-data-fields-default-values-sample3.png)

-### Editing and Deleting Custom Data Collection Fields<a name="cloud-canvas-cloud-gem-defect-reporter-cgp-custom-data-collection-fields-editing-deleting"></a>
+### Editing and Deleting Custom Data Collection Fields {#cloud-canvas-cloud-gem-defect-reporter-cgp-custom-data-collection-fields-editing-deleting}

 **To edit or delete a custom data field**